pretis/flexpret/README.md

 - `DEBUG=[true/false]` Generate waveform dump.

 ### Program Configuration
 - `PROG_DIR=[path]` Directory of programs in tests/ to compile and/or run.
 This is the test program that is executed when running command 'make run'.
-The default value 'asm-sodar' means that an assembler test suite is executed.
+The default value 'asm-sodor' means that an assembler test suite is executed.
 - `PROG_CONFIG=[]` Program configuration, start with target name

 ### Regression Test